Hi-Folks/lara-sock/README.md

 tmux a
 ```
 ### The client
-Once you started the Web Socket Server, you can start creating your Web client to send and receive messages.
+Once you start the Web Socket Server, you can create your Web client to send and receive messages.
-To do that you can implement your HTML page and using Websocket Javascript class.
+You can implement your HTML page using the WebSocket Javascript class.

 ```html